 The Council will ensure it has sufficient liquidity in its investments.
-For this purpose, it will set a minimum amount to be held in short term investments (specified investments).
 This is set out in liquidity investments below.

-The RFO will maintain a counterparty list in compliance with these criteria and will revise and submit to Council for approval as necessary.
+The RFO will maintain a counterpart list in compliance with these criteria and will revise and submit to Council for approval as necessary.